mismoteam/reacter/README.md

 ## Reacter

-Use Reacter to easily kick off and architecture your React Apps.
+Use Reacter to easily kick off and architecture your Cloud-Powered React Apps.

 ![Reacter](./reacter.gif "Reacter")